-In what it consists, and maximum duration Appearing at a certain/ any police office at regular interva to be established.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2016-2020 Yes.
-No statistics are available.
-National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant)
+Name of alternatives (as reported in table 2 above): Deposit of a financial guarantee; In what it consists, and maximum duration No duration defined Legal basis (law, soft law, other guidance).
+Please provide reference to the original sources 9ΣT (3) article of the Refugee Law Is it used in practice?
+Please provide any available data for the period 2015-2020 Yes, but rarely.
+No statistics available National authorities responsible to administer the alternative Civil Registry and Migration Department (the immigration authority) Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.)

-Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
-If not complied with, this is a clear proof of risk of absconding.
-Consequently, if the person is found again, there are reasons to apply detention.
-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed No evaluation has been conducted at national level of the effectiveness of alternatives to detention.
+Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by-case basis?)
+Case by case basis, although if no guarantee is paid, then the TCN remains in detention.
+Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Civil Registry and Migration Department (the immigration authority) makes sure that the guarantee is paid.
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+Not available Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Provide any available online sources/references/ available information.
+Please specify how "effectiveness" was defined/which aspects were assessed Not available

-In what it consists, and maximum duration This "place" is not defined.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2015-2020 No. National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+Name of alternatives (as reported in table 2 above): Obligation to stay at an assigned place, including reception centre; In what it consists, and maximum duration No duration defined Legal basis (law, soft law, other guidance).
+Please provide reference to the original sources 9ΣT (3) article of the Refugee Law Is it used in practice?
+Please provide any available data for the period 2015-2020 No. No statistics available National authorities responsible to administer the alternative Civil Registry and Migration Department (the immigration authority) Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.)

+Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by-case basis?)
+Case by case basis Mechanisms in place in order to monitor the third-country national's compliance with these conditions (if relevant) Not available, as it is not used.
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+Not available Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Provide any available online sources/references/ available information.
+Please specify how "effectiveness" was defined/which aspects were assessed Not available